Ports in Helsinki - Guide for Cruise Visitors

 Western South Harbour (Olympia Terminal)

-Olympia Terminal is on the western side of the South Harbour, across from Katajanokka, in the same South Harbour area.
-Tallink ferries from Stockholm dock there, but cruise ships typically do not use it.
+Olympia Terminal is situated on the western side of South Harbour, across from Katajanokka, in the same vicinity as South Harbour.
+Tallink ferries from Stockholm dock there, but cruise ships typically do not.

 You can walk to the market square in about 20 minutes.
 Trams 2 and 3 also depart directly from the terminal’s front.
 Although a taxi rank is available, taking a cab from the queue can be expensive.
 We recommend using the Bolt app instead.
 You can also preorder a ride from Welcome Pickups here.